 ← Back to Blog

-AI Tools⏱️ 8 min readMay 21, 2026
+AI Tools⏱️ 10 min readMay 21, 2026

 AI for Data Analysis: A Beginner's Guide to Turning Spreadsheets into Insights

 You don't need to know Python or SQL to do serious data analysis anymore.
 AI tools can now write code, clean messy datasets, spot patterns, and explain results in plain English — all from a simple prompt.
 If you've been staring at a spreadsheet wondering what it's trying to tell you, this guide is for you.
+We'll cover the entire workflow from raw CSV to business-ready insight, with exact prompts you can copy right now.

 What AI Can Actually Do with Your Data

 The simplest setup requires no tools, no APIs, and no code.
-Upload your CSV or Excel file directly to Claude or ChatGPT, then ask questions.
+Upload your CSV or Excel file directly to Claude or ChatGPT, then ask structured questions.
 Here are the exact prompts that work well for beginners:

 # For a first look at any dataset: